ascdata/ascdata.github.io/_posts/2024-02-22-de-zoomcamp-week4-recap.md

 * Use environment variables
 * Abstract snippets of SQL into reusable macros

-Macros are defined in separate `.sql` files which are typically stored in a `macros` directory.
+Macros are defined in separate `.sql` files.

 Here's a macro definition example: